 - To configure a device I/O connection in your own configuration tool, you've got all the information about your PROFINET components in form of a GSDML file.
-This file may be found for System SLIO in the download area of www.vipa.com at 'Config files → PROFINET'. - Please install the GSDML file in your configuration tool.
+This file may be found for System SLIO in the 'Download Center' of www.yaskawa.eu.com under 'GSDML SLIO'. - Please install the GSDML file in your configuration tool. - More information about installing the GSDML file may be found at the manual of the according engineering tool. - Structure and content of the GSDML file are defined by IEC 61158.